 The median menstrual cycle length is 28 days (usual range, about 25 to 36 days).
 Generally, variation is maximal and intermenstrual intervals are longest in the years immediately after menarche and immediately before menopause, when ovulation occurs less regularly.
 The menstrual cycle begins and ends with the first day of menses (day 1).

 The menstrual cycle can be divided into phases, usually based on ovarian status.
-The ovary proceeds through the follicular (preovulatory), ovulatory, and luteal (postovulatory) phases (see Fig. 5: Female Reproductive Endocrinology: The idealized cyclic changes in pituitary gonadotropins, estradiol (E2), progesterone (P), and uterine endometrium during the normal menstrual cycle.).
-The endometrium also cycles through phases (see Female Reproductive Endocrinology: Endometrium).
+The ovary proceeds through the follicular (preovulatory), ovulatory, and luteal (postovulatory) phases (see see The idealized cyclic changes in pituitary gonadotropins, estradiol (E), progesterone (P), and uterine endometrium during the normal menstrual cycle.).
+The endometrium also cycles through phases (see see Endometrium).

 This phase varies in length more than other phases.
 In the first half of the follicular phase (early follicular phase), the primary event is growth of recruited follicles.
 At this time, the gonadotropes in the anterior pituitary contain little LH and FSH, and estrogen and progesterone production is low.
 As a result, overall FSH secretion increases slightly, stimulating growth of recruited follicles.
 Also, circulating LH levels increase slowly, beginning 1 to 2 days after the increase in FSH.
 The recruited ovarian follicles soon increase production of estradiol; estradiol stimulates LH and FSH synthesis but inhibits their secretion.